What are the differences between Autism and Mental Retardation?

 ➊ Mild Mental Retardation - IQ from 50-55 to 70

-Approximately 85% of the mentally disabled patients is in the mildly retarded category.
+Approximately 85% of the mentally disabled patients are in the mildly retarded category.
 They can often acquire academic skills up to the 6th-grade level.
-They can become relatively self-sufficient and, in some cases, live independently, with community and social support.
+They can become relatively self-sufficient and, in some cases, live independently with the community and social support.

 ➋ Moderate Mental Retardation - IQ from 35-40 to 50-55

-About 10% of the individuals who have mental retardation is considered moderately retarded.
+About 10% of individuals with mental retardation are considered moderately retarded.
 They can carry out work and self-care tasks with careful supervision.
 They typically acquire communication skills in childhood and can live and function successfully within the community in a managed environment such as a group home.

 ➌ Severe Mental Retardation – IQ from 20-25 to 35-40